For Intro-to-Anthropology 2018 there were two readings:

 Anthropology <-> Evolution

-From an anthropological perspective, evolution is very much influenced by human agency (Lavenda & Schultz:55).
+From an anthropological perspective, evolution is very much influenced by human agency (Lavenda and Schultz 2018, 55).
 Actions like moving and migrating, altering the environment, or selecting mates can reshape evolutionary processes.
 This means that “human culture and particularly complex human life-history patterns” (Fuentes 2017:3) also become very important for evolutionary processes.

 These realizations make straight-forward application of natural selection models difficult to directly apply to humans.
 Instead, we may wish to rethink the idea of human nature (discussed in our first class on human universals) to see human nature as “a suite of potentials generated from our evolutionary history, and present, and our flexible capacity to create and sustain human cultures and to be shaped by them” (Fuentes 2017:1).